 Little hibachi grills offer a great grilling solution for people who love the taste of charcoal grilled foods but either don't have a lot of space or like to take their grill on the road.
 A good cast iron hibachi can do almost anything a full-size grill can do—except grill a lot of food.
-The advantage of using real fire, the portable size, and hot direct cooking make them a popular type of grill.
+The advantages of using real fire, the portable size, and hot direct cooking make them a popular type of grill.

 Types of Hibachi Grills

 Hibachi grills come in different sizes, shapes, and configurations.
 The cheaper hibachis made from cast aluminum can be a problem because they tend to rust and fall apart.
 If you want to get a good hibachi, pay a little more and get a good solid cast iron one.

 Some hibachis have racks that can be adjusted in height.
 This gives you versatility when it comes to grilling by allowing you to adjust how close the food is to the heat.
 The problem is that many hibachi grills with adjustable racks are also poorly made.
 You need good construction in a hibachi.
 If you intend to take your hibachi traveling, then you will want one that is sturdy and able to handle being transported without falling apart.

 Charcoal-fired hibachis really do give you a lot of grilling options.
 One thing to keep in mind is that a hibachi doesn't have a lid, as you would have with many other types of charcoal grills.
 While charcoal grilling can be a little challenging, once you get the hang of it, you will be able to grill most anything that will fit on the cooking surface.